Laser Hair Removal

 - The LightSheer Diode Laser and Vectus® Laser treat all skin and hair types (except for light gray, white or light blonde hair).

-- The LightSheer Diode has been approved by the FDA for permanent hair reduction, and the Vectus® Laser utilizes the only FDA-cleared melanin reader, which provides a safer and more customizable treatment for treating all skin types.
+- The LightSheer Diode has been approved by the FDA for hair reduction, and the Vectus® Laser utilizes the only FDA-cleared melanin reader, which provides a safer and more customizable treatment for treating all skin types.

 - Each laser technology works by disabling hair follicles that are in their active growth phase.
 The treatments remove unwanted hair faster, more comfortably and more reliably than electrolysis.
 The Vectus® Laser, specifically, is able to treat the largest spot size for a highly efficient rapid hair removal for areas like the full back, in less than fifteen minutes.

 After initially searching for a LHR office I was dissatisfied with a lack of professionalism from other places.
 This office is somewhere that I will be proud to recommend.
 My laser hair removal technician was great with answering all of my questions and my first laser treatment went smoothly.
 I will certainly be back for more procedures!

 *Individual Results May Vary

 - Laser hair removal treatment may take a few minutes to an hour or more depending on the size of the area treated and which laser is utilized.
 Additional treatments are spaced out at 4-6 week intervals.
 It usually takes 3-6 treatments to reach a 90% reduction to hair.
 Hair that grows after a successful series of treatments is generally finer and less pigmented (less visible).